Colette Paul

 Colette Paul QPM is a Police Officer of the United Kingdom.
 She was the Chief Constable of Bedfordshire Police.

 Chief Constable of Bedfordshire

-Paul was appointed as Chief Constable of Bedfordshire Police by the regional Police and Crime Commissioner, Olly Martins, in May 2013.
-Her predecessor transferred to the Ministry of Defence Police.
-In June 2015 she announced that she is taking retirement.
+Paul was appointed as Chief Constable of Bedfordshire Police by the Police and Crime Commissioner, Olly Martins, in May 2013.
+Her predecessor was appointed to lead the Ministry of Defence Police.
+Paul was previously the Deputy Chief Constable of South Wales Police and served the majority of her career in the Metropolitan Police.
+In June 2015 she announced that she would be taking early retirement.